best-practice-and-impact/using-symbols-in-tables-draft-update/draft-one.md

 Note that the credibility of [assessing statistics using significance levels is currently under debate](https://www.nature.com/articles/d41586-019-00874-8).

 #### ns = not significant
 This shorthand can be used to indicate data points that are not statistically significant.

-It may be more useful to know the level of significance, which is why we also have shorthand for different significance levels.
+When talking about different levels of significance, it has been common to use an asterisk.
+However, as mentioned, symbols like an asterisks may be difficult to see for people with low vision and may be ignored by screen readers.
+We now advise to use the letter s in the following way:

 #### s = significant at 0.05 level
-When we report on statistical significance, we provide an assessment of how likely it is that we would see results as unusual as these if chance alone was operating.
-The phrase 'statistically significant at the 0.05 (or 5%) level' indicates that, if chance alone was operating, a result like this would occur less than 5 times in 100, or less than 5% of the time.

 #### ss  = significant at 0.01 level
-When we report on statistical significance, we provide an assessment of how likely it is that we would see results as unusual as these if chance alone was operating.
-The phrase 'statistically significant at the 0.01 (or 1%) level' indicates that, if chance alone was operating, a result like this would occur less than 1 times in 100, or less than 1% of the time.

 #### sss = significant at 0.001 level

+When explaining what these levels mean you may want to say something along these lines:

 When we report on statistical significance, we provide an assessment of how likely it is that we would see results as unusual as these if chance alone was operating.
-The phrase 'statistically significant at the 0.001 (or 0.1%) level' indicates that, if chance alone was operating, a result like this would occur less than 0.1 times in 100, or less than 0.1% of the time.
+The phrase 'statistically significant at the 0.05 (or 5%) level' indicates that, if chance alone was operating, a result like this would occur less than 5 times in 100, or less than 5% of the time.

 ## Benefits of harmonising shorthand